Microchip Registration Locator Tools Launched

 - AAHA Universal Pet Microchip Lookup Tool

-- Chloe Standard
+- Chloe Standard (No longer offers microchip lookup)

 If you have any questions or comments, you can contact me, but I have less time to answer questions than I used to, and it may be several days to a week before I can respond.
 My name is Mary Straus and you can email me at either or